Skip to Main Content

 Most banks offer basic services through an app or a website, like the ability to transfer funds, pay bills, check balances and make mobile check deposits.

-However, not all banks offer features that are increasingly being sought by consumers, such as the ability to lock a debit card (and prevent a stranger from using it) or manage mobile banking alerts.
+However, not all banks offer features that are increasingly being sought by consumers, such as the ability to lock a debit card (to prevent a stranger from using it) or manage mobile banking alerts.
 Also, not all online banks offer a smartphone app, which may require that you sign in to your account through a mobile browser.
 Having an advanced banking app can make it easier to keep tabs on your accounts and help you save.

 7. Understand the terms and conditions